Cameron Winklevoss: Winklevoss Capital Management

 In 2012, Winklevoss and his brother Tyler founded Winklevoss Capital Management, a firm which invests across multiple asset classes with an emphasis on providing seed funding and infrastructure to early-stage startups.
 The company is headquartered in New York's Flatiron District.

+Political donations

+In the first half of 2025, Winklevoss and his brother Tyler each donated around $500,000 to MAGA Inc., a super PAC that supports Donald Trump.

+In October 2025, Winklevoss and his brother Tyler were named by the White House as donors to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.

 Popular culture

-Winklevoss and his brother were played by actor Armie Hammer in The Social Network (2010), a film directed by David Fincher about the founding of Facebook.
+Cameron and his brother Tyler are both played by actor Armie Hammer in The Social Network (2010), a film directed by David Fincher about the founding of Facebook.
 Actor Josh Pence was the body double for Tyler with Hammer's face superimposed.

 The twins were depicted on the cartoon comedy show The Simpsons in the eleventh episode of Season 23 in the episode called "The D'oh-cial Network" which aired on January 15, 2012.
 The Winklevoss twins are seen rowing in the 2012 Olympic Games against Marge Simpson's sisters Patty and Selma.
 There is a reference made to the $65 million Facebook settlement.

 Cameron and Tyler are featured as the main protagonists in the 2019 book Bitcoin Billionaires: A True Story of Genius, Betrayal, and Redemption.